mystic0x1/mystic0x1.github.io/_posts/Cloud-Security/AWS/2023-08-16-methods-to-backdoor-an-aws-account.md

 ![](/assets/img/posts/methods-to-backdoor-an-aws-account/case-03-03-List-Existing-Users.png)
 _Listing users in the current account_

-Here, we were selected a user `backdoor-case-03-user`.
+Here, we have selected a user `backdoor-case-03-user`.
 Next, we will list the active keys of this user, and once we are sure that they only have 1 key right now, we will create another for them and save it for our later use:

 ```bash
 # List current access keys of the specified user